-This is Part One of a five-part series for caterers on hiring and managing part-time event staff.
-You can the next parts here:
+This is Part One of a five-part series for caterers on hiring and managing part-time event staff from Roy Porter.
+You can read the subsequent parts here:

 - Part Two: How to interview event staff candidates